Lightnet/grok_raylib_raygui_auto_reload_c/README.md

 # Innformation:
   With the help of Grok Beta 3 limited time.
 Able to learn how to proper set up cmake build to run raylib correct setup.

-  With the AI.
-I work on trying to see to make sure hot reload work correctly.
-There are different way to reload depend on how code structure correctly.
+  Please note this use c language.

   Added notes in the files from the Grok AI.

-  Please note this use c language.
+  This has simple counter if game.dll has change to update counter.

   This auto reload once detect change for game.dll time stamp.